lbl-srg/MPCPy/doc/userGuide/source/exodata.rst

 General
 =======

-``ExoData`` classes are responsible for the representation of exogenous data, with methods to collect this data from various sources and process it for use within MPCPy.
+``exodata`` classes are responsible for the representation of exogenous data, with methods to collect this data from various sources and process it for use within MPCPy.
 This data comes from sources outside of MPCPy and are not measurements of the system of interest.
 The data is split into categories, or types, in order to standardize the organization of variables within the data for a particular type, in the form of a python dictionary, and to allow for any specific data processing that may be required.
 This allows exogenous data objects to be used throughout MPCPy regardless of their data source.
 To add a data source, one only need to create a class that can convert the data format in the source to that standardized in MPCPy.
 The following is a list of exogenous data types:

 - Weather
 - Internal